-India Travel, India is an extraordinary place, one of the world’s great human melting pots where an incredible array of cultures, religions and ethnicities live in reasonable harmony.
+India Travel, India is an extraordinary place, one of the world’s great human melting pots where an incredible array of cultures, religions, and ethnicities live in reasonable harmony.
 It teems with one-sixth of the planet’s population from rural villages where life hasn’t changed for hundreds of years, to ultra-modern cities like Mumbai that ooze western sensibilities.
-India is simply vast, varied and, above all, unforgettably beautiful.
+India merely is vast, varied, and, above all, unforgettably beautiful.

-For those seeking spiritual sustenance, India has oodles of sacrosanct sites and thought-provoking philosophies, while history buffs will stumble upon gems from the past almost everywhere – grand vestiges of former empires serenely peer over swarming streets and crumbling fortresses loom high above plunging ravines.
+For those seeking spiritual sustenance, India has oodles of sacred sites and thought-provoking philosophies, while history buffs will stumble upon gems from the past almost everywhere – grand vestiges of former empires serenely peer over swarming streets and crumbling fortresses looming high above plunging ravines.

-The other Himalayan River, Brahmaputra flows through the northeast, mostly through Assam.
+The other Himalayan river, Brahmaputra flows through the northeast, mostly through Assam.
 The Deccan plateau is bounded by the Sahyadri (Western Ghats) range to the west and the Eastern Ghats to the east.
 The plateau is arider than the plains, as the rivers that feed the area, such as the Narmada, Godavari and the Kaveri run dry during the summer.
 Towards the northeast of the Deccan plateau is what used to be a thickly forested area called the Dandakaranya.

 You could spend a lifetime exploring the echoes of ancient cultures, and the country’s dramatic landscapes, including the mighty Himalayas.
-The most frequently visited part of India is the Golden Triangle, comprised of Delhi, Agra and Jaipur.
-The people-packed cities of Mumbai (Bombay) and Kolkata (Calcutta) have a bustling, colourful charm, while the holy city of Varanasi and the awe-inspiring temples of Tamil Nadu are rewarding places of pilgrimage.
+The most frequently visited part of India is the Golden Triangle, comprised of Delhi, Agra, and Jaipur.
+The people-packed cities of Mumbai (Bombay) and Kolkata (Calcutta) have a bustling, colorful charm, while the holy city of Varanasi and the awe-inspiring temples of Tamil Nadu are rewarding places of pilgrimage.
 Ancient frescoes are on view in the Ajanta Caves in Maharashtra and dotted across India are 28 World Heritage Sites.
-Every region in India is stippled with an unmatched depth of history, diversity in cultures and language, monuments and beauty of settings.
+Every region in India is stippled with an unmatched depth of history, diversity in cultures and language, monuments, and beauty of settings.

-An incredible country, a perfect fusion of tradition and modernity, with a myriad of cultural and geographical diversities, India is perhaps the most diverse country in the world.
-Whether it is historic palaces, cultural heritage sites, majestic temples, colourful marketplaces, sea beaches, desolate deserts, forested mountains, snow-capped peaks, and even a spiritual search for you.
+An incredible country, a perfect fusion of tradition and modernity, with a myriad of cultural and geographical diversities, India is perhaps the most diverse country in the world whether it is historic palaces, cultural heritage sites, majestic temples, colorful marketplaces, sea beaches, desolate deserts, forested mountains, snow-capped peaks, and even a spiritual search for you.